github-education-resources/GitHubGraduation-2022/_data/RishabhDevbanshi/RishabhDevbanshi.md

+---
-name: Rishabh Devbanshi
+name: Ogheneyoma Okobiah
-institution: IIITDM Jabalpur
-quote: It you don't like your destiny, don't accept it, instead change it.
+institution: Nile University of Nigeria
+quote: Determination is a burning desire for success.
-github_user: RishabhDevbanshi
+github_user: yomaokobiah
+---